sudocrystal/scc-compsci/141/day-by-day/day12.md

       //maxTokens(file);
    }

+   // Should echo the contents of a file, removing all spacing and new lines
+   // pattern: token-based processing: process a file token by token public static void echoContents(Scanner in) {
+      while(in.hasNextInt()) {
+         int line = in.nextInt();
+         System.out.println(line);
+      }
+   }

    // Should echo the contents of a file, maintaining all spacing
-   // pattern: processes a file line by line public static void echoFile(Scanner in) {
+   // pattern: line-based processing: processes a file line by line public static void echoFile(Scanner in) {
       while(in.hasNextLine()) {
          String line = in.nextLine();